Chornomorske Raion: 2020 Ukrainian Administrative Reform

 In July 2020, Ukraine conducted an administrative reform throughout its de jure territory.
 This included Crimea, which was at the time occupied by Russia, and is still ongoing as of October 2023.
 Crimea was reorganized from 14 raions and 11 municipalities into 10 raions, with municipalities abolished altogether.
-Chornomorsk Raion was abolished, and its territories to become a part of Yevpatoria Raion, but this has not yet been implemented due to the ongoing Russian occupation.
+Chornomorske Raion was abolished, and its territories to become a part of Yevpatoria Raion, but this has not yet been implemented due to the ongoing Russian occupation.